“Localisation”

 In Python curly braces are used to include other data in a string.
 For example, File "{file_name}" has {size} bytes and exceeds {service}'s limit of {max_size} bytes. includes the file name & size and a size limit set by a service such as Flickr.
 You should take care not to change what’s inside the braces, but you can reorder them if it’s appropriate for your language.

-HTML markup
+Not HTML markup

-Strings such as <h3>Upload to Flickr has not finished.</h3> include HTML markup which must be copied to your translated string.
 Some strings such as <multiple values> are not HTML.
-The angle brackets <> are used to indicate data with a special meaning.
+The angle brackets <> are used to indicate text with a special meaning.
 These strings should usually be translated.

 Keyboard shortcuts